-Notice of Assessment Appeal Review
+Notice of Assessment and Appeal Review

 The results of the revaluation are presented to the Board of Commissioners and value notices are mailed to property owners.
 Taxpayers can appeal their values informally to the Department of Tax Administration or formally to the Wake County Board of Equalization and Review.
-Once appeals are heard, the County prepares lessons learned from the revaluation process and begins the next four-year revaluation cycle.
+Once appeals are heard, the County prepares lessons learned from the revaluation process and begins the next revaluation cycle.

 Watch to learn more about how our team conducts revaluation: